YanSun-github/TriGait/README.md

 ## <a name="CitingGaitGraph"></a>Citing TriGait

-If you use TriGait, please use the following BibTeX entry.
+If you use TriGait, please cite our paper.

 ```
-XXXXXXXXXXXXXXXXXXXXXX
+Yan Sun, Xueling Feng, Feiran Liu, Mark Nixon.
+TriGait: Hybrid Fusion Strategy for Multimodal Alignment and Integration in Gait Recognition[J].
+IEEE Transactions on Biometrics, Behavior, and Identity Science, 2025, 7(1): 82 - 94.
 ```

 # Please Note